puppetlabs/design-system/packages/react-components/source/react/library/tooltips/TooltipHoverArea.md

 * Use complete sentences with appropriate capitalization and punctuation.
 * Be concise.
 Use short words and sentences, and don’t explain more than the user needs to know to complete the task at hand. - If necessary, link to docs for more information.
-* Consider using bullets or a table for multiple pieces of information.
-Bullets and tables are easier to scan.

 ### Example: Basic tooltip